AsakiYuki/mc-livewallpaper-generator/README.md

 # Introduction

-A live wallpaper generators for BetMC UI only!
+A live wallpaper generators for BetMC UI, using FFMPEG